igl/prelude/README.md

 #Prelude

 Utility set for ECMAScript.
-Includes a lot of common helpers for primitive transformations, control flow and inheritance.
+Includes a lot of common helpers for primitive transformation, control flow and inheritance.
-All functions with 2 or more arguments are curried for a smooth integration with your API.
+All functions with 2 or more arguments are curried.

 - Written in <a href="http://www.livescript.net">LiveScript</a>, because Javascript.
 - Inspired by